2025 J Awards

-The 2025 J Awards will be the 21st annual J Awards, established by the Australian Broadcasting Corporation's youth-focused radio station Triple J. It awards the best albums, artists, live acts and music videos in the Australian music scene, as determined by the network's teams.
+The 2025 J Awards was the 21st annual J Awards, established by the Australian Broadcasting Corporation's youth-focused radio station Triple J. It awards the best albums, artists, live acts and music videos in the Australian music scene, as determined by the network's teams.

 The eligibility period was for releases between 1 November 2024 and 31 October 2025.
 Nominees were announced on 3 November 2025, and the winners were announced on 12 November 2025.

 Awards

 Australian Album of the Year

 The winner is selected for its outstanding achievement as an Australian album.
 Its creativity, musicianship, contribution to Australian music, and audience impact are the main criteria employed by the judging panel in making its decision.